Project management career path

 The scoring system for assessment of mastery uses a 5-point scale and requires separate assessment of application and knowledge.
 It uses 5 levels of performance defined in developmental terms - aware, practiced, competent, proficient and expert.

 Project management is used in many different sectors and professions.
-APM, the Chartered body for the project profession, currently has more than 500 corporate members, each with a vibrant project management community.
+APM, the chartered body for the project profession, currently has more than 500 corporate partners, each with a vibrant project management community.
 Search for jobs here!